 Verheyen has played as a sideman with Grammy Award winning artists Roy Hargrove, Maria Schneider, Branford Marsalis, NEA Jazz Master Toots Thielemans and many others like Charnett Moffett, Tom Rainey, Ravi Coltrane, Gerald Cleaver, Tyshawn Sorey, and Will Calhoun.

 In 2012 he released the album “Trinity” with his NY quartet on the label 52 creations.
 They presented the album at the Jazz Standard in NYC and toured in Europe playing the North Sea Jazz Festival and the Gent Jazz Festival.
 The current line-up of this group is Russ Johnson on trumpet, Drew Gress on bass and Jeff Davis on drums.
 In 2013 Robin received a grant by Chamber Music America to write the new work “Beyond Illuminations” for this band.
 For this piece he traveled to Senegal to immerse himself in the local music scene and brought together West African rhythm with the modernistic harmonies of French composer Olivier Messiaen.
 This is rather representative of Verheyen’s cross-genre approach to music, something that has become a mainstay in his oeuvre.
 This work was premiered in September 2014 during a tour of the US.
 Their new album ‘A Look Beyond’ (Cap Vert Illuminations) has been released on Challenge Records in 2015.

-The French magazine Jazzman a couple years ago appropriately prophesized, “You don’t know who Robin Verheyen is?
-That’s going to change!
+A few years ago, French magazine Jazzman appropriately prophesized, “You don’t know who Robin Verheyen is?
+That’s going to change!”

 Press Bio Short

 At 33, Robin Verheyen is considered one of the top European saxophone players.
 Having established himself since 2007 in NYC he quickly build a reputation there and has worked with such jazz heavyweights as Gary Peacock, Marc Copland, Ralph Alessi, Bill Carrothers, Drew Gress and many others.
 His latest release ‘A Look Beyond’ with his NY quartet was received with critical acclaim and he was awarded a grant by Chamber Music America to write new music for this group.
 Since 2012 he has also started a collaboration with pianist Marc Copland.
 Recently they have recorded as a quartet with Drew Gress and Billy Hart.
-This recording will be released in 2017.
-As a composer Verheyen is currently working on a new commission for the Bach Akademie in Bruges that will be premiered in 2017.
-This will be a work based on The Musical Offering by Bach featuring Benoit Delbecq, Clemens van der Feen and Toma Gouband.
+This recording will be released in January 2018.
+As a composer his most recent commission was the Bach Riddles for the Bach Akademie in Bruges.
+This piece was premiered in January 2017.
+This work is based on The Musical Offering by Bach featuring Benoit Delbecq, Clemens van der Feen and Toma Gouband.
 Since 2017 Verheyen has been an Artist in Residence for the KMSKA (Museum of Fine Arts in Antwerp).